DiddiLeija/DiddiLeija.github.io/profile.md

 _In order of usage_:

 1. **Packaging**.
-I am currently working to find a way to improve my existing packages.
+I am currently working to find a way to improve [my existing packages around GitHub](http://github.com/DiddiLeija?tab=repositories).
 2. **GUIs**.
 I make GUIs for my local community \(to help their jobs\).
 3. **Databases**.
 I don't like them, but my community needs databases for their jobs.
 4. **Web programming**.
 I create personal projects with JavaScript or just HTMLs.